Niigata University of Health and WelfareOchi Laboratory

 Our Mission

-and contribute their findings to athletes and the general public,
+and contribute our findings to competitive sports and society.

 Research Characteristics